EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 To protect the anonymity of the respondents, data holders often remove or encrypt explicit identifiers such as names, addresses, and phone numbers.
 De-identifying data, however, provides no guarantee of anonymity.

-Released information often contains other quasi-identifying data (e.g., race, birth date, sex, and ZIP code) that can be linked to publicly available information to reidentify respondents.
+Released information often contains other quasi-identifying data (e.g., _Race_, _Birth_date_, _Sex_, and _ZIP_ code) that can be linked to publicly available information to reidentify respondents.
 The data recipients can determine (or restrict uncertainty) to which respondent some pieces of released data refer.
 This has created an increasing demand to devote resources for an adequate protection of sensitive data.
 The microdata protection techniques follow two main strategies:
 - reduce the information content;
 - change the data in such a way that the information content is maintained as much as possible.